David Braine (philosopher)

-Braine was an important, if insufficiently well-known, contributor to the renaissance of analytical philosophy of religion.
-His work addressed issues including the nature of God's presence in the world, secondary causation, and the compatibility between an eternal God and the idea that God created time.

 Biography

 Braine attended Magdalen College, Oxford University, where he was influenced by the analytic philosopher Elizabeth Anscombe.
-At Oxford, he completed Honour Moderations in Physics (1959) and degrees in History (B.A.1962; M.A.
+At Oxford, he completed Honour Moderations in Physics (1959) and degrees in history (B.A.1962; M.A.
 1965) and Philosophy (B.Phil.
 1965).
-From 1965–1989, he was a Lecturer in the School of Divinity, History and Philosophy at the University of Aberdeen.
+From 1965 to 1989, he was a lecturer in the School of Divinity, History and Philosophy at the University of Aberdeen.

 Braine was the son of Edith Braine, a teacher, and Charles Dimond Conway Braine, a civil engineer.
 His older brother was the British-American psychologist Martin Braine.